mzpqnxow/quick-dirty-CA/README.md

 ## Caveat

-This is not your traditional "Party A generates CSR, sends to Trusted Authority B who signes it and returns it" type of issuance model.
+This is not your traditional "Party A generates CSR, sends to Trusted Authority B who signs it and returns it" type of issuance model.
 There is only one player in this game, the trusted authority.
 This authority hands out pre-signed and generated certificates and keys.
 It is instructed to generated signed certififcates along with their keys, all in one shot.
 It is for infrastructural use, not for use by a traditional CA. Think of this as more closely related to certificate pinning than to a true CA a la the PKI model.

 ## Yet again